 Reading and sharing findings - It's also really important that findings of a research study are made available, enabling patients to be able to see when research has led to an outcome which could help the NHS to utilise the best, most cost-effective treatments.
 All clinical trials which take place in the EU (these are research studies testing a treatment) have to be registered so that information about them is publicly available.
 Anybody can access information about the study (although they are not allowed to access information about patients taking part or any personal data).

-Getting involved - If you have an idea which you think should be the focus of a research study, or that you think should be highlighted to researchers as an area they could look at, you could feed this into possible future studies.
+Getting involved - If you have an idea that you think should be the focus of a research study, or that you think should be highlighted to researchers as an area they could look at, you could feed this into possible future studies.

 In the NHS, we are very careful to make sure that researchers who want to work with our patients are carrying out safe, ethical, well considered research.
 It is important to make sure that patients’ rights and well-being are considered, and that research is in their best interests.